Quickstart: Use the Azure CLI to create a virtual network

 Next steps

 In this quickstart, you created a virtual network with a default subnet that contains two VMs.
-You deployed Azure Bastion and used it to connect to the VMs, and securely communicated between the VMs.
+You deployed Bastion, and you used it to connect to the VMs and establish communication between the VMs.
 To learn more about virtual network settings, see Create, change, or delete a virtual network.

 Private communication between VMs in a virtual network is unrestricted by default.
-Continue to the next article to learn more about configuring different types of VM network communications.
+To learn more about configuring various types of VM network communications, continue to the next article: